Year Course Oct 2021-June 2022

 Being big, walking without losing one’s marvellous aura, displaying a tremendous charm, being happy to have been singled out by the gods and to have had inscribed above one’s head a unique and iniquitous destiny; is not all this the source of extreme pleasure for the hero?
 And extreme pleasure for the actor?

-Students will work with masks from the Italian Comedy.
+Students will work with masks from the Italian Commedia.
 The time for lightness has arrived.
-Moliere, and Goldoni will lend their texts to the actors who will have a lot of fun, like the fun we have in Seville the week of feria, late into the night and into the early morning.
+Moliere and Goldoni will lend their texts to the actors who will have a lot of fun, like the fun we have in Seville the week of feria, late into the night and into the early morning.
 Here, everything is entertainment, charm, distraction, enjoyment, serenade, nonchalance.

 It’s true that playing is a luxury and that one plays better when hunger is not gnawing away at one’s stomach.
 An actor who played beneath two thousand light projectors without showing in his eye the desire for something useless, extremely useless but very desirable, would not be good.
 In the last week of the workshop the students make their own masks.